Simply learning new information or using existing knowledge in new ways can help increase attention, a new study finds.

 “You can think about it this way – by knowing the category of food, it makes it much easier to search for something to eat for lunch, rather than searching for the huge number of individual items that you could eat for lunch.

 This new study showed how you can increase your attention abilities by learning about features of individual items to build a new category.”

-The old fashioned method of ‘learning stuff’ is far better than any brain training game for boosting attention, argues Professor Wu:
+The old fashioned method of ‘learning stuff’ is far better than any brain training game to increase attention, argues Professor Wu: